Despite series of Grand Canyon deaths, tourists still drawn to the edge

 Two days after Cynthia Ackley, 69, died from a 200-foot fall from the Grand Canyon’s South Rim, park visitors still were edging as close as they could get to the open space.

-Ackley's was the fourth death in the park this year and the third death from a fall in the Grand Canyon over a span of almost four weeks.
-One of the three deaths were not in the national park but on the Hualapai reservation in Grand Canyon West.
+Ackley's was the fourth death in the park this year and the third from a fall in the Grand Canyon over a span of almost four weeks.
+One of the three deaths was not in the national park but on the Hualapai reservation in Grand Canyon West.

 4th death at Grand Canyon highlights attraction's dangersApril 25, 201901:49

-But even though the string of deaths has grabbed headlines, the park teemed with visitors who lined up for shuttles to take them to the rim, several left the trail and moved precariously closed to drop-offs, usually to get a shocking photo.
+Even though the string of deaths has grabbed headlines, the park teemed with visitors who lined up for shuttles to take them to the rim, several of whom left the trail and moved precariously close to drop-offs, usually to get a shocking photo.
 It wasn't clear if any of the previous deaths were related to people trying to take pictures.

-But with the latest death, there are no new warning signs.
+But in the aftermath of the latest death, there are no new warning signs.
 On Thursday, park staff were not paying extra visits to Pipe Creek Vista — near where Ackley died — to warn thrill-seekers to back up from the rim’s edge.

 “People walk behind the railings, over the top of railings, hang their feet over the edge.
-So more signs is not necessarily going to encourage more safety,” said John Quinley, a National Parks Service spokesman.
+So more signs is not necessarily going to encourage more safety,” John Quinley, a National Parks Service spokesman, said.

 Tourists who ventured close to the edge told NBC News they did not think they were putting themselves in danger, but did say they thought those who had fallen probably took stupid risks or weren’t paying attention.